Blue Mountain Fire Observation Station

 The Blue Mountain Fire Observation Station is a historic fire observation station located on Blue Mountain at Indian Lake in Hamilton County, New York.
-The station includes a 35 ft, steel frame lookout tower erected in 1917, an observer's cabin built in 1975, the remains of three observer's cabins, remains of a radar station built in the 1960s, and remnants of telephone lines along the foot trail.
+The station includes a 35 ft, steel frame lookout tower built in 1917, an observer's cabin built in 1975, the remains of three observer's cabins, remains of a radar station built in the 1960s, and remnants of telephone lines along the foot trail.
 There are four contributing resources: the tower, trail, remnants of a 1949 observer's cabin, and 1890s stone benchmark.
 The tower is a prefabricated structure built by the Aermotor Corporation and provided a front line of defense in preserving the Adirondack Forest Preserve from the hazards of forest fires.

 It was added to the National Register of Historic Places in 2001.